iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

     The figure depicts the schematic flow of information for different kinds of Likelihood-free methods.
-Modern methods in SBI are depicted in the bottom row where the likelihood is approximated in subfigure E, the posterior is approximated in subfigure F, and the likelihood-ratio in subfigure G.
+Modern methods in SBI are depicted in the bottom row where the likelihood is approximated in subfigure E, the posterior is approximated in subfigure F, and the likelihood-ratio in subfigure G. Figure from <d-cite key="cranmer_frontier_2020"></d-cite>.
 </div>